How to Win Your Wife Back

 by Roy M Milam, MA

-Seventeen years ago, after years of working with distressed marriages I, along with the help of several other marriage experts developed a program to restore and rebuild distressed marriages.
-Today, this program, with a proven 86% success rate of restoring crisis marriages, has restored thousands of crisis marriages all across the U.S. and Canada.
+Seventeen years ago, after years of working with distressed marriages, I, along with the help of several other marriage experts developed a program to restore and rebuild distressed marriages.
+Today, this program, with a proven 87.3% success rate of restoring crisis marriages, has restored thousands of crisis marriages all across the U.S. and Canada.

-Practically every week, others call and tell me they are calling me at the recommendation of a friend whose troubled marriage was turned around and saved through our “New Beginning, Marriage Renewal Weekend Retreat.
-Many of them, at the point of tears, tell me the reason they are calling is because they love their wife and children too much just to sit idly by, “call it quits,” and end their marriages.
+Practically every week, others call and tell me they are calling me at the recommendation of a friend whose troubled marriage was saved through our “New Beginning,” Marriage Intensive Counseling Retreat.
+Many , at the point of tears, tell me the reason they are calling is because they love their wife and children so much that they are unwilling to sit idly by, “call it quits,” and end their marriages.

-Most of these men tell me they’ve come to the end of their rope as to knowing what to do, but that they’re seriously ready to do whatever it is going to take- and sincerely make long-needed changes in their personal lives in order to win their wife back and save their marriage.
+Most of these men tell me they’ve come to the end of their rope and don’t know what to do, but that they’re seriously ready to do whatever it’s going to take- and sincerely make the long-needed changes in their personal lives in order to win their wife back and save their marriages.
 They tell me they’re truly willing to change and do whatever it takes to turn their marriage around and get their wives and children back.
 Its a solemn moment for me to hear a guy pour his heart out, almost to the point of tears, tell me, that they honestly regret their mistakes and are willing to make needed changes and do whatever it takes takes to win their wives back.